Vaginal Odor – Causes, Symptoms, Diagnosis, Treatment

 • Wash your vagina before and after intercourse.
 Sex introduces bacteria, as well as foreign substances like lubrication and spermicide from condoms.
 Wash before and after sex to help maintain natural bacteria levels.

 • Cut out tight clothes.
-Clothes that are too tight don’t let your vagina and groin area breathe.
+Clothes that are too tight don’t let your vagina and area breathe.
 Getting plenty of oxygen is vital to good vaginal health.

 • Wear cotton panties.
 Cotton panties wick away excess moisture from sweating or discharge.
 Synthetic fabrics are not as good at this.